Spin basics

 There is no pure vertical side spin or pure horizontal side spin.
 They usually get combined. the side spins maybe at some angle somewhere between horizontal & vertical & always with either top spin or back spin.

-This 3 dimensional model identical to an electromagentic (radio) wave (with the magnetic field in the horizontal plane & electric field in the vertical plane) only applies to spins out of a spinny inverted rubber.
+This 3 dimensional model identical to an electromagnetic (radio) wave (with the magnetic field in the horizontal plane & electric field in the vertical plane) only applies to spins out of a spinny inverted rubber.
 In case of long pips (or anti) it becomes n-dimensional model with the ball wobbling about the travel axis and then there is also the Magnus effect and all that crazy stuff etc from theoretical physics & none of which I am really going to pretend like I remotely have any clue.

 Types of spin

 1. No spin (Happens when the striker hits the ball dead on 90 degrees imparting no spin whatsoever).
 Best example I can give is the flat serve in tennis where the sever just hits the ball focusing all energies on generating pure speed and no spin at all.
 This is also referred to in ping-pong circles as “slamming” or “smashing” the ball.
 This kind of playing style all but vanished in tennis in 70s when Jimmy Connors was the last of pure flat hitters.
 In table-tennis this style vanished in late 80s.
 Emphasis in modern table-tennis is maximum spin first then speed.
+In a no spin hit or flat hit or smash your e racket is moving almost entirely forward and points downwards or straight (angles vary depending on incoming spin in your return).
+A no spin hit may produce the maximum sound

 4. Horizontal Side-spin happens when the ball is spinning from left to right or right-to left but along the X-axis plane The X-axis plane lies parallel to the ground).
 The ball travels in the z-axis.
 You generate horizontal side spin in a serve for example by brushing the back of the ball from left to right or right to left with the racket moving vertical